 Thomas first travelled to the United States in the 1950s.
 His readings there brought him a degree of fame, while his erratic behaviour and drinking worsened.
 His time in the United States cemented his legend, however, and he went on to record to vinyl such works as A Child's Christmas in Wales .
 During his fourth trip to New York in 1953, Thomas became gravely ill and fell into a coma.
 He died on 9 November 1953 and his body was returned to Wales.
 On 25 November 1953, he was interred at St Martin's churchyard in Laugharne.

 "Do not go gentle into that good night " is a poem in the form of a villanelle by Welsh poet Dylan Thomas (1914–1953); it has been described as his most famous work.[1]
-Though first published in the journal Botteghe Oscure in 1951,[2] the poem was written in 1947 while Thomas visited Florence with his family.
-Subsequent publication, along with other Thomas works, include In Country Sleep, And Other Poems (New Directions , 1952)[1] and Collected Poems, 1934–1952 (Dent , 1952).[3]
+Botteghe Oscure [2] Florence with his family.
+Subsequent publication, along with other Thomas works, include In Country Sleep, And Other Poems (New Directions , 1952)[1] Collected Poems, 1934–1952 (Dent , 1952).[3]

 It has been suggested that the poem was written for Thomas's dying father, although he did not die until just before Christmas 1952.[4]
-[5] It has no title other than its first line, "Do not go gentle into that good night", a line that appears as a refrain throughout the poem along with its other refrain, "Rage, rage against the dying of the light".
-The poem currently remains under copyright ,[note 1] although the text is available online.[6]
+[5] refrain throughout the poem along with its other refrain, "Rage, rage against the dying of the light".
+The poem currently remains under copyright ,[note 1] [6]

 VIDEO Live, 1987; with the Stedelijk Helmonds Concertkoor and the Metropole Orkest; from `Words For The Dying-The Falkland Suite´; poem by Dylan Thomas, produced by Brian Eno